Agorism/Agorism/README.md

 <img align="right" alt="GIF" src="https://cdn.discordapp.com/attachments/784644417378058340/785030740130922506/albert.gif"/>

-My name is System, I am from Alemnha and I am studying programming, which has been working as a social engineer for Black Pass since 2020. 📝
+My name is Agorism, I am from Alemnha and I am studying programming, which has been working as a social engineer for Black Pass since 2020. 📝

 ### "I only know I know nothing." 🧠

-- 🌎 From Berlim - Alemanha
+- 🌎 From Berlim / Alemanha
 - 🧪 Working for Black Pass

 ![](https://komarev.com/ghpvc/?username=systemfrozen&color=000000)